Driver who exploded Cybertruck in Las Vegas railed about ‘political grievances’ and domestic issues before suicide

 By Ray Sanchez, CNN

-(CNN) — The man who exploded a Tesla Cybertruck outside Trump International Hotel in Las Vegas wrote of “political grievances, issues about conflicts elsewhere” as well as “domestic issues” in the days leading up to his suicide, officials said Friday.
+(CNN) — A Bronze Star recipient who exploded a Tesla Cybertruck outside the Trump International Hotel in Las Vegas wrote of “political grievances,” armed conflicts elsewhere and domestic issues in the days leading up to his suicide, officials said Friday.

 The writings were found in the cellphone of Matthew Alan Livelsberger, the truck’s driver, said Sheriff Dori Koren of the Las Vegas Metropolitan Police Department in a news conference.

+In his writings, the driver of the Cybertruck said the incident was intended not as a “terrorist attack” but rather “a wake-up call,” according to police.
+He wrote in a letter recovered by investigators that “Americans only pay attention to spectacles and violence” and “fireworks and explosives” were best to get his point across.

+Livelsberger wrote that he needed to “cleanse” his mind of the “brothers I’ve lost” and relieve himself of “the burden of the lives I took.”
+He said the US was “terminally ill and headed towards collapse.”
+He also expressed support for President-elect Donald Trump, Elon Musk and Robert F. Kennedy Jr.

 The Cybertruck was detonated outside a Trump International Hotel in Las Vegas Wednesday.
 Livelsberger, 37, of Colorado, died in the incident and seven others were injured.
-Authorities on Friday said his identity had been confirmed.
+Authorities on Friday said his identity had been confirmed through tattoos and DNA from relatives.

 Spencer Evans, the special agent in charge of the FBI’s Las Vegas Division, said the incident appeared to be “a tragic case of suicide involving a heavily decorated combat veteran who was struggling with PTSD and other issues.”

+Both incidents are active ongoing investigations, with President Joe Biden receiving regular updates on them, the White House said on Friday.

+Evans said “other family issues or personal grievances in his own life … may have been contributing factors” in the man’s actions in Las Vegas.
+“It’s evident that the subject considered, planned and thoughtfully prepared for this act alone,” he added.

-Evans said the attack was “more public and more sensational than usual,” and investigators noted they were still pouring over “a lot of content” related to the case, including two cell phones.
+Investigators said they were still poring over “a lot of content” related to the case, including two cell phones and other evidence.

-Authorities said there was no connection between Livelsberger, the driver who died in the explosion, and the New Orleans attack.
+An active-duty US Army Green Beret, Livelsberger was on leave from his base in Germany at the time of the blast, sources told CNN.
+The explosion was caused by a combination of fireworks, gas tanks and camping fuel in the bed of the vehicle detonated by a device controlled by the driver.

+In a 10-day “journal of activity” or “surveillance log” kept on one of his phones – from December 21 to December 31 – investigators said Livelsberger chronicled his purchases of firearms, camping equipment and other items.

 The-CNN-Wire